CivelXu/Use-Moya-ObjectMapper/README.md

 # How to use ?

-## 1. Set Network Configuration if you need
+## 1. Set common configuration if you need

 /// Configure plugins
 ```